robtweed/golgi/README.md

 **NOTE:** You must use a modern browser that supports WebComponents to run these examples!

-**NOTE 2:** Due to issues with Safari's *fetch API* authenticated redirections, the Conduit demonstration will not currently work in Safari (desktop or mobile) if you try to sign up and sign in to the application.
-These issues are nothing to do with *Golgi*.

 See the [*./examples*](./examples) folder for the actual *Golgi* source code files that run the live examples.